tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

 ## What's next

 Of course the GC team and other contributors is already actively working on JDK 18.
 Here is a short list of interesting changes that are currently in development and you may want to look out for.
-Without guarantees, as usual, going to be integrated when they are done ;-)
+Without guarantees, as usual, they are going to be integrated when they are done ;-)

   * First, the actually already integrated change [JDK-8017163](https://bugs.openjdk.java.net/browse/JDK-8017163) massively reduces G1 memory consumption at no cost.
 This rewrite of [remembered set](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-garbage-collector-tuning.html#GUID-A0343B53-A690-4DDE-98F9-9877096DBF0F) data storage reduces its footprint by around 75% from JDK 17 to JDK 18.
 The following figure shows memory consumption as reported by NMT for the GC component for some database-like application as a teaser for various recent JDKs.